jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-There are three classes of men; lovers of wisdom, lovers of honor, and lovers of gain.
+Friendship increases in visiting friends, but in visiting them seldom.
-- Plato
+- Francis Bacon

-Updated on: [3/26/2023]
+Updated on: [3/27/2023]
 <!-- #quoteEnd -->
 </pre>